bakgaard/Stories/AdrexTheEngineer/NotesFromCR.md

 [2:19:03](https://www.youtube.com/watch?v=aHKloZn2rII&t=2h19m03s) - Scrypemites.
 Floating around strong magical presence, which they eat.

 [3:25:XX](https://www.youtube.com/watch?v=aHKloZn2rII&t=3h25m00s) - 'Dreadnaught' is debated, and it's something big and bad (from Hupperdook).

+3:25:23 - attack on the siege installations in Hupperdook

+## Episode 85

+[2:01:23](https://www.youtube.com/watch?v=J1Efz6E3_-0&t=2h01m23s) - The Gentleman sold a "strange skull" from the The Savelier Wood, but it's hard to smuggle anything out, under the Trabane family.
+He sold a skull.
+It was sold to The Starsmen (winemen with interest for intequitice for decades).

+[2:05:14](https://www.youtube.com/watch?v=J1Efz6E3_-0&t=2h05m14s) - The starsmen are from Kamorda, interest in having a home.based museum, have nobles coming in to show off, and very rich.